Orion composed by Kento Yamamoto

 Kento Yamamoto currently performs at music events and live concerts mainly in the Tokai region, as part of his own band, The Crib, and in various other bands including the AUTOBAHN Jazz Orchestra and B-STYLE Big Band.
 He also carries out band clinic sessions and private lessons.

-Takahiro Yamazaki is a saxophone player based in the Tokai region.
+Takahiro Yamasaki is a saxophone player based in the Tokai region.
 He received his first saxophone at the age of thirteen, mastering the basics by himself.

-Taking advantage of his strength in formidable acoustic pressure and sense of rhythm, Yamazaki is known for his melodious ad lib.
+Taking advantage of his strength in formidable acoustic pressure and sense of rhythm, Yamasaki is known for his melodious ad lib.

-Takahiro Yamazaki has a trusted reputation, and is involved in the musical training of his juniors, often performing with junior high school students in the Tokai area.
+Takahiro Yamasaki has a trusted reputation, and is involved in the musical training of his juniors, often performing with junior high school students in the Tokai area.

-Since beginning his professional career, Yamazaki has often performed alongside famous musicians, the experience having a profound influence on his own development as a musician.
+Since beginning his professional career, Yamasaki has often performed alongside famous musicians, the experience having a profound influence on his own development as a musician.

-At present, Takahiro Yamazaki performs live concerts with the AUTOBAHN JAZZ ORCHESTRA and M-JOINT, both of which he is also the leader of.
+At present, Takahiro Yamasaki performs live concerts with the AUTOBAHN JAZZ ORCHESTRA and M-JOINT, both of which he is also the leader of.

 Born in 1979, Himeji, Hyogo Prefecture, Takehiro Arakawa began playing the piano at four years old, moving on to the guitar ten years later.
 In his school days he played in a cover band, centering around rock music.